ArabianCoconut/arabiancoconut/README.md

 ## 👨‍💻 About Me :
 SWE from India for biologists 🔬.
-- 💻 I am a hobbyist software engineer who codes for fun.
+- 💻 I am a software engineer who codes for fun.
-- 📚 Masters in Biochem and Bachelors in CS.
+- 📚 Master's in Biochem and Bachelor's in CS.
 - ⚡ I write code for fun from Application Software, cloud applications, web applications, and scripts.
 - How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-ArabianCoconut-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/maheirkapadia)